AdobeDocs/uix/src/pages/guides/development/index.md

 To start writing UI Extensions you will need:
 1. Access to Experience Cloud service.
 In our example, we will create an extension for Adobe Experience Manager (AEM).
-2. Access to App Builder, which we will use to create an extension
+2. Access to App Builder, which we will use to create an extension.

 To do this, you need to fill out the request forms to gain access to these services.